giftig/flippy/README.md

 List including your own serializers. ```SerializationEngine.DEFAULTS``` is provided to easily concatenate with your own and roll your own set of formats.

+## API

+The included API is a spray HTTP/JSON API.
+Conditions are serialized into JSON as described above.
+The following endpoints are provided:

+### Management

+Managing individual switches is done via a RESTful endpoint at ```/switch/<switchname>```.

+* POSTing a condition as JSON (see serialization) will create or update the named switch
+* GETting a switch will return the configured condition, as JSON, or else 404 if it doesn't exist
+* DELETEing a switch will wipe it

+You can list existing switches in a paginated way by just hitting ```/switch/``` with a GET request, optionally providing an offset.
+At the time of writing, this will always return a max of 10 switches.

+### Check switch state

+To check the state of a switch, you need to POST context which will let flippy decide if the switch is on or off, according to the established config.
+Flippy is agnostic about what is present in that context; it simply uses it in conjunction with the configured condition to determine switch state.
+Simple data types are deserialized for you by built-in context handlers, and can be extended with more complex serialization logic if, for example, you want to treat a particular object structure as a more complex entity.

+* The state of a single switch can be checked by POSTing context to ```/switch/<switchname>/is_active```.

+* A list of all active switches for your context can be retrieved by POSTing that context to ```/switches/active/```.

+## Management interface

+Flippy is equipped with an HTTP management interface, in /static.
+The recommended approach for serving this interface, and the approach used by the associated flippy-tester project, is to use nginx or another web server to serve the static files, proxying requests to flippy itself on a path of your choice.
+You can retrieve the giftig/flippy-admin image from dockerhub to easily serve this interface; it is set up with simple nginx config to serve the static files and proxy to flippy in another container, so the two can be easily composed.

+### Usage
+The admin is equipped with widgets for each of the built-in condition types to make it easy and intuitive to assemble complex conditions from individual building blocks.
+Each widget describes in simple English what sort of condition will be applied.
+In addition, you can edit the raw JSON yourself by selecting that option in the drop downs when selecting conditions.
+The main advantage of this is you can copy the raw JSON for full switch conditions or their components and paste them into other switches so that components can be easily reused, or you can simply copy the full config and save it somewhere to be restored later, letting you take a switch offline without having to manually recreate it later.

+The interface is intended to be intuitive as long as the meaning of the conditions are understood, so for more information on how conditions are built, see [the conditions overview](readme-resources/conditions.md).
+As in all areas, suggestions on improving the usability of this interface are welcome; feel free to raise an issue on github.

+## Developing
-## Running tests
+### Running tests
-### Docker
+#### Docker
 To run tests involving docker, you'll need to make sure docker is installed and that you've set the ```DOCKER_URL``` env var.

     # By default on linux
     export DOCKER_URL=unix:///var/run/docker.sock

-## Development setup
+### Development setup
 See the [giftig/flippy-tester](https://www.github.com/giftig/flippy-tester/) project for a ready-to-go dev environment for this project using flippy-standalone and nginx to serve the admin site.

-## Management interface

-Flippy is currently equipped with a basic HTTP management interface, in /static.
-The recommended approach for serving this interface, and the approach used by the associated flippy-tester project, is to use nginx or another web server to serve the static files, proxying requests to flippy itself on a path of your choice.

-You may need to make an update to the js configuration on the ```admin.html``` page if you change the paths used; it assumes that the flippy interface will be under ```/flippy``` on the same domain as the admin page.

-Further work will be put into making the admin interface more user friendly and easier to serve the pages without modification in the near future; for the moment the interface is a prototype.